Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Discussion

 \section{Discussion}

-\textbf{Non-identifiability negatively impacts inference in theory and practice.} In Section \ref{sec:model} we show that BNN+LV models are meaningfully non-identifiable under the likelihood and, as a consequence, the posterior mode is biased towards models that generalize poorly, regardless of the choices of priors and the quantity of observed data.
-We argue that approximations of the joint posterior via mean-field VI are negatively impacted by this asymptotic bias, resulting in models that generalize poorly and that mis-estimate predictive uncertainty.
-In Section \ref{sec:exp} we demonstrate the negative effect on VI using a variety of synthetic and real data sets.
+\paragraph{Non-identifiability negatively impacts inference in theory and practice.} In Section \ref{sec:model} we show that BNN+LV models are meaningfully non-identifiable under the likelihood and, as a consequence, the posterior mode is asymptotically biased towards models that both explain the data poorly and generalize poorly, regardless of the choices of priors.
+We argue that approximations of the joint posterior via mean-field VI are negatively impacted by this asymptotic bias, resulting in posterior predictives that will similarly explain the data poorly, generalize poorly and misestimate predictive uncertainty.
+In Section \ref{sec:exp} we demonstrate the negative effect on mean-field VI using a variety of synthetic and real data-sets.

-\textbf{Enforcing modeling assumptions explicitly during training mitigates the effects of non-identifiability.} In Section \ref{sec:local-optima}, we show that model parameters that are scored as likely under the posterior often violate modeling assumption---that the latent variable is generated i.i.d from the prior.
+\paragraph{Enforcing modeling assumptions explicitly during training mitigates the effects of non-identifiability.} In Section \ref{sec:assumption-violation}, we show that model parameters that are scored as likely under the posterior often violate the generative modeling assumption---that the latent variable is generated i.i.d from the prior.
 Based on this analysis, we develop a two-step method, NCAI, that explicitly enforces these assumptions during training.
-We demonstrate on both synthetic and observed data that in enforcing these assumptions explicitly, we recover models that generalize better and do not mis-estimate predictive uncertainty.
+We demonstrate on both synthetic and observed data that in enforcing these assumptions explicitly, we recover posterior predictives that generalize better and do not misestimate predictive uncertainty.

+\paragraph{Can one alter the original BNN+LV model to correct for the asymptotic bias of the joint posterior?} The insights from this work suggest that this is likely not possible.
+As $N$ increases, any non-degenerate prior over $z$ (that is independent of $x$ under the generative process) will have a non-vanishing effect on the joint posterior mode.
+One may be tempted to construct a prior over $z$ that weakens as $N$ increases; however, when this prior is sufficiently weak, this reduces to the ``incidental parameters problem''~\citep{neyman_consistent_1948, lancaster_incidental_2000}.
+This work therefore highlights the more general challenge of approximate inference for Bayesian models that have both global parameters and local latent variables.